Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

 If you notice a new or changing mole, freckle or spot, you should see your doctor.
-They will examine you and, if necessary, they will refer you to a dermatologist (a skin specialist).
+They will examine you.
+They may refer you to a dermatologist (skin specialist).

 How is Bowen's disease diagnosed?

-Bowen’s disease can be diagnosed by investigating how the patch of skin looks and behaves, but you will often need a biopsy to confirm it.
+Most people will need a biopsy.
 This is when a small sample of tissue is removed to be examined in a laboratory.
+The biopsy can confirm the diagnosis.

 How is Bowen's disease treated?